 Our Art in the Community

 In July 2021, we were able to work with the local council to have picture frames installed in the underpass at the top of the high street in Markyate Village.
 In total, there are 18 frames in the underpass and so far there have been two celebrations of the children's artwork; the first was a set of art produced by the children that showed their views on climate change.
-In July 2022, new artwork was installed in the subway, that was linked with Clean Air Day and the school's Travel Plan Initiative.
+In June 2023, new artwork was installed in the subway, that was linked with Clean Air Day and the school's Travel Plan Initiative.